* Translated by AI

 When rescue teams and police arrived at the scene after receiving the report, Santos was already dead.
 Local police are currently tracking down the fleeing suspects but have not yet made any arrests.
 Local media analyzed the incident not as a simple murder, but as a thoroughly planned "execution."

-Santos, who competed under the ring name "Crazy Dog," retired from his fighting career in March 2018, finishing with a professional record of 8 losses in 8 fights.
-In 2020, he ran for a local election in his hometown of Aumeirim, Pará state, but was defeated.
-Police are expanding their investigation, including determining why he visited a distant agricultural city located 70 hours away by car from his hometown.
+Santos, who competed under the ring name "Mad Dog," retired from his fighting career in March 2018, finishing with a professional record of 8 losses in 8 fights.
+In 2020, he ran for a local election in his hometown of Aumeiring, Para state, but was defeated.
+Police are expanding their investigation, including looking into why he visited a distant agricultural city 70 hours away by car from his hometown.

-Meanwhile, the media also highlighted another tragedy involving a Brazilian fighter that occurred last November.
-Godofredo Pepey, who competed in the world's largest MMA organization, UFC, for six years starting in 2012, was found dead in a Florida state prison in the U.S. while incarcerated on charges of domestic violence against his wife.
+Meanwhile, the media also shed light on another tragedy involving a Brazilian fighter that occurred last November.
+Godofredo Pepey, who competed in the world's largest MMA organization, UFC, for six years starting in 2012, was found dead in a Florida state prison in the United States while incarcerated on charges of domestic violence against his wife.

 Godofredo Pepey. /AFPBBNews=NEWS1